giantswarm/backstage/README.md

 In addition, you will need some environment variables to be set up.
 We recommend to create a file named `.env` with the content to be found in a LastPass secure note named **Backstage Dev Environment Variables**.

-Create a file `catalog/catalog.yaml` and use [backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer) utility to fill the catalog with the data.
+Create `app-config.local.yaml` file for configuration overrides.
+Use  `app-config.local.yaml.example` file as a template.

 It's required to have a real user data in the catalog to be able to sign in.
+To import catalog data from a remote repository set URL location in `app-config.local.yaml`.
+To import catalog data from a local file set File location in `app-config.local.yaml`, create a file `catalog/catalog.yaml` and use [backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer) utility to fill the file with the data.

 ### Running backstage locally